scripting/oldSchoolBlog/worknotes.md

 Moral of the story -- Old School was built over time, with features being added to an existing process, and the dependencies aren't always obvious in the code.
 Why should rendering a page in HTML have any effect on the building of the RSS feed.
 Well, it does. :smile:

 PS: It's good to have the glue to WP working again.
 Long story, but I thought they had turned off MetaWeblog API support, but they didn't.
 Somehow the wires got crossed.
-Hats off to Automattic for keeing things running.
+Hats off to Automattic for keeping things running.

 #### v0.8.0 -- 6/28/23 by DW